wwarthen/RomWBW/ReadMe.txt

 This is the Digital Research follow-up product to their very popular CP/M 2.2 operating system.
 While highly compatible with CP/M 2.2, it features many enhancements.
-It makes better use of banked memory to increase the user program space (TPA).
+It makes direct use of banked memory to increase the user program space (TPA).
 It also has a new suite of support tools and help system.